 If you cannot keep a scheduled appointment, please give us at least 24 hours notice so that someone else may use your appointment time.

 There may be a $25 charge for appointments that are cancelled without 24 hours’ notice.

 In our efforts to make your visit more comfortable and to minimize your wait time, our office has implemented a late arrival policy.
 If a patient is more than 15 minutes late for an appointment, the appointment may need to be rescheduled.
 This is to ensure that the patients who arrive on time do not wait longer than necessary.
 Patients arriving late may be given the option to wait for another appointment time on the same day only if one is available.
 We will do our best to accommodate late‐comers but are committed to providing timely care to our other patients.

 Due to the high volume of patients we see each day, we are unable to accept walk-in appointments.

 What if I am not available during standard office hours?

-Some of our providers do offer earlier and later appointments.
+Some of our providers offer early morning, evening, and weekend appointments.